bauplan

 # >> client now authenticates with api_key value "mykey", because api key > profile

-# specify authentication directly - this supercedes BAUPLAN_API_KEY in the environment
+# specify authentication directly - this supersedes BAUPLAN_API_KEY in the environment

 client = bauplan.Client(api_key='MY_KEY')

-# specify a profile from ~/.bauplan/config.yml - this supercedes BAUPLAN_PROFILE in the environment
+# specify a profile from ~/.bauplan/config.yml - this supersedes BAUPLAN_PROFILE in the environment

 client = bauplan.Client(profile='default')